Article Read Time

-“Which newsletter platform should I use?”
+On the podcast last week, I was asked a simple question: “Which newsletter platform should I use?”

 I gave her a one-word answer: LinkedIn.

 Platform choice is not a feeling; it’s a strategic lever.
 Where you publish tells me what you’re prioritizing right now: visibility, discovery, or ownership.
-And if you follow my doctrine — do less, do it well — you’ll pick one platform that matches your outcome and where your audience actually lives.
+And if you follow my doctrine, do less, do it well, you’ll pick one platform that matches your outcome and where your audience actually lives.

 Because, as a founder or thought leader, choosing your platform isn’t a tactical decision.
 It’s a strategic one.